-In order to comply with the laws, rules, regulations and/or taxes in countries other than the United States in which the Company operates or has employees, non-employee directors or consultants, or in order to comply with the requirements of any foreign securities exchange, the Committee, in its sole discretion, shall have the power and authority to:
+In order to comply with the laws, rules, regulations and/or taxes in countries other than the United States in which the Company operates or has employees, nonemployee directors or consultants, or in order to comply with the requirements of any foreign securities exchange, the Committee, in its sole discretion, shall have the power and authority to:

-• determine which affiliates shall be covered by the Amended Plan;

-- determine which individuals outside the United States are eligible to participate in the Amended Plan; - modify the terms and conditions of any award granted to individuals outside the United States to comply with applicable foreign laws or listing requirements of any such foreign securities exchange; - establish subplans and modify exercise procedures and other terms and procedures, to the extent such actions may be necessary or advisable; provided, however, that no such subplans and/or modifications shall increase the share limitations in the Amended Plan; and - take any action, before or after an award is made, that it deems advisable to obtain approval or comply with any necessary local governmental regulatory exemptions or approvals or listing requirements of any such foreign securities exchange.
+- determine which affiliates shall be covered by the Amended Plan; - determine which individuals outside the United States are eligible to participate in the Amended Plan; - modify the terms and conditions of any award granted to individuals outside the United States to comply with applicable foreign laws or listing requirements of any such foreign securities exchange; - establish subplans and modify exercise procedures and other terms and procedures, to the extent such actions may be necessary or advisable; provided, however, that no such subplans and/or modifications shall increase the share limitations in the Amended Plan; and - take any action, before or after an award is made, that it deems advisable to obtain approval or comply with any necessary local governmental regulatory exemptions or approvals or listing requirements of any such foreign securities exchange.

-As of the date of adoption of the Amended Plan, a sub-plan was adopted (subject to stockholder approval at the Company's Annual Meeting of Stockholders) for Israeli residents eligible for awards under the Amended Plan, which is attached as Appendix A to the Amended Plan.
+As of the date of adoption of the Current Plan, a sub-plan was adopted for Israeli residents eligible for awards under the Amended Plan, which is attached as Appendix A to the Amended Plan.